From Bangkok to Oslo

 Life in Norway has been great.
 Even in the capital of Oslo, you can easily find a beautiful place to hike, or take a weekend to breath-taking fjords.
 The winter was also pretty; even if there wasn’t much snow this year.
-Also, I got to experience Christmas in Norway and it was “koselig” (cosy and warm).
+Also, I got to experience Christmas in Norway and it was “koselig” (cozy and warm).
 Else, I can say that Norway is not cheap, but you can get by comfortably if you prepare your food and know where to shop.
 I use this opportunity to reintroduce my passion for cooking and cook more elaborated dishes every day.

 Currently, I am in my second semester and we are already looking for internships.
 I’d like to apply for internship in Norway to learn about local business practices and hopefully increase my employability in Norway after graduation.
 There are a lot of company visits and job postings, especially for BI students.
 Also, the university provides workshops to improve your CV, cover letter or even interview.
 The resources are plenty.
-However, knowing the Norwegian language would be a plus in applying to some positions.
+However, Norwegian language would be a plus in applying to some positions.
 Regardless of my current Norwegian skill, I am sure that my education at BI will lead me to exciting opportunities!